NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/references.md

     rotation of the small body.
 Values of densities and rotation rates were obtained from Wikipedia.
--   Slope data was computed as the angular separation in degrees between the plate normal vector and the gravitational acceleration vector (computed as explained above) at each plate center.
-The formula used is as follows: If N is the normal vector and A is the acceleration vector, then the slope is arccos(-dot(N,A))*180/pi.
+-   Slope data was computed as the angular separation in degrees between the plate normal vector and the negative gravitational acceleration vector (computed as explained above) at each plate center.
 -   Elevation data was computed as follows.
 First a reference potential, R, was computed by averaging the potential (computed as explained above) weighted by the plate area.
 I.e. R = SUM(P_i*A_i)/SUM(A_i)